gpl349621263/weibo-comment/README.md

 # weibo-comment (using python 2.7.5)
-A little tool which can be used to create comment message without weibo API.
+A simple tool which can be used to create comment message without weibo API.

 # Library Dependencies
 requests, json